rand0m42195/monkey-rs/README.md

-# RMonkey Language Interpreter
+# Monkey Language Interpreter

-A Rust implementation of the Monkey programming language interpreter, following the "Writing An Interpreter In Go" book by Thorsten Ball.
+A **Rust** implementation of the Monkey programming language interpreter, following the "Writing An Interpreter In Go" book by Thorsten Ball.

 ## Overview

-RMonkey is a toy programming language interpreter written in Rust.
+Monkey is a toy programming language interpreter written in Rust.
 It features a lexer, parser, and evaluator that can process Monkey language code.
 The project serves as an educational exercise to understand how programming language interpreters work.

+There is a **Go** implementation of the Monkey language interpreter [here](https://github.com/rand0m42195/monkey-go).

 ## Features